Relief at Angkhor Wat shows Horus as a falcon on the Mast of Ra's solar boat.

 • Hereditary priesthood and hereditary kingship: Originally the ruler and the priest were either the same person or the ruler had his own priest, who would have been a member of his family.
 The royal and priestly lines intermarried to preserve their bloodlines.
 These ruler-priests, whose lines intermarried, influenced the spread of their religious worldview from west central Africa to Nepal and Cambodia.

-• Shrines and temples along rivers, or near springs, well or oases: The Afro-Asiatic ruler-priests controlled the ancient water ways.
+• Shrines and temples along rivers, or near springs, well or oases, and at higher elevations: The Horite Hebrew ruler-priests controlled the ancient water ways.
 This is why they build their shrines and temples near water.
 This also explains why Abraham, Isaac, Jacob and Moses all met their wives at wells.
 These women were the daughters of ruler-priests.
 About 75% of the women named in the Old Testament are the daughters of priests.
 The ancient Kushite rulers made coronation journeys between 3 shrines on the Nile: the temples of Pnubs, Napata (Gebel Barkal) and Gematon (Kawa).

 The biblical worldview involves binary opposites and supplementary.
 Supplementary is about meaning.
 That is to say that meaning is derived from the relationship of the binary opposites.
 Supplementary is what makes a relationship meaningful.
 In fact, meaning is derived from the supplementary nature of two things.
 I experience hateful acts as evil because I have experience of loving acts and know them to be good.
 The reverse is also true.
 The male-female relationship has meaning because of the supplementary nature of male-female.
 Supplementary doesn’t mean equal, since one of the opposites is perceived as greater in some way.
 This is how the biblical worldview avoids the dualism.